Search

 If your client wishes to proceed and establish a gift annuity:

-• Complete the gift annuity applicationIRS Form W-9, and create a charitable fund, or indicate an existing Org Fund or Impact Fund they wish to benefit.
+• Complete the gift annuity applicationIRS Form W-9, and create a charitable fund, or indicate an existing organizational fund or collaborative fund they wish to benefit.
 Ensure all applications and forms are sent to Thrivent Charitable.

 • The donor must request a QCD from their plan administrator and it must be sent directly to Thrivent Charitable.